hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 due to the restructuring involving splitting of gData into gData and gMeta.

-In case this doesnt seem to work for you, you can always force things by calling fetch_data and passing ForceRemote=True opts to it.
+In case this doesnt seem to work for you, you can always force things by calling edb.fetch_data and passing ForceRemote=True opts to it.

 20210328IST1722